KevLin2358/B4B_Deck_Randomizer/README.md

 ﻿# B4B_Deck_Randomizer
 Deck randomizer to increase replayability.
+*Only for players that have unlocked all cards.
+If only one person has expansions, the cards that will be randomized will only be the standard base game cards.

 ## Future Features
 ### Allow for customizing what type of cards and the amount the randomizer will pull from
 - using affinity, card type, deck size limit

 ### Randomize 60 cards for the team to mix and match